ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-15-git-log-command-navigating-your-projects-history.md

 ## Filtering log
 Git log offers various options to tailor the output to your needs.
 For instance, you can filter by author, search for specific changes, or format the output to include only essential details.

-Filter only post by "Jane Smith":
+Filter only commits by "Jane Smith":
 {%- highlight bash -%}
 git log --author="Jane Smith"